 - 1. Exhibitors must have been pre-selected by their county 4-H Extension program as a state fair exhibitor. - 2.
-Exhibitors must be currently enrolled as a 4-H member and have been at least 8 years old as of September 1, 2020.
+Exhibitors must be currently enrolled as a 4-H member and have been at least 8 years old as of September 1, 2021.
 Parents and leaders should make provisions for the adequate care and supervision of exhibitors. - 3.
 Exhibitors must be enrolled in the project or have participated in the activity in which they are exhibiting during the current year.
 Due to the nature of the conference judging process, exhibitors must be present with the exhibit on their assigned county exhibition day.
-Scheduling adjustments for religious reasons may be requested by contacting the Illinois State 4-H Office@ illinois4H@illinois.edu by August 1, 2021. - 4.
+Scheduling adjustments for religious reasons may be requested by contacting the Illinois State 4-H Office at illinois4H@illinois.edu by August 1, 2022. - 4.
 Exhibitors must be present for judging.
 No Skype or Face Time sessions will be allowed.
-If a 4-H member needs a reasonable accommodation to participate in the General Project Show, please contact the Illinois State 4-H Office @ illinois4H@illinois.edu by August 1, 2021. - 5.
+If a 4-H member needs a reasonable accommodation to participate in the General Project Show, please contact the Illinois State 4-H Office at illinois4H@illinois.edu by August 1, 2022. - 5.
 A 4-H member may enter only one individual exhibit and one group exhibit in the 4-H General Project Show.
 This also applies to exhibitors who are enrolled in projects in two different counties.
-If they are identified as a state fair delegate in two counties, they will have to choose one individual and/or group project to exhibit. - 6.
-NEW: The 2021 State 4-H Public Speaking Contest will be held during the State Fair.
-4-H members selected in their county contest may present one public speaking entry in addition to their individual and group exhibits in the general project show.
-The member will speak on the same day their county is attending the state fair general project show.
+If they are identified as a state fair delegate in two counties, they will have to choose one individual and/or group project to exhibit.
+ENTRY PROCEDURE: